Riding the Trend or Protecting Profits | IZEA Worldwide Inc. (IZEA)

-IZEA Worldwide Inc. (NASDAQ:IZEA) went down by -5.58% from its latest closing price compared to the recent 1-year high of $7.45.
-The company’s stock price has collected -10.23% of loss in the last five trading sessions.
-Press Release reported 13 hours ago that BrandGraph(R) Reaches 10 Million Influencers Analyzed
+IZEA Worldwide Inc. (NASDAQ:IZEA) went down by -5.09% from its latest closing price compared to the recent 1-year high of $7.45.
+The company’s stock price has collected -18.33% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that IZEA Awarded Multiple Contract Expansions from Leading Brands

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.